-For the purposes of this plan and savings modeling, budget-based water rates were depicted as a WUE activity in the AWE Tool by contrasting different numbers of the IEUA's member agencies rolling out the new rate over the 5-year life of the implementation plan-either 2 or all of the member agencies.
+For the purposes of this plan and savings modeling, budget-based water rates were depicted as a WUE activity in the AWE Tool by contrasting different numbers of the IEUA's member agencies rolling out the new rate over the 5-years of the implementation plan-either 2 or all of the member agencies.
 The agency-level savings assumption in Table 18 below is derived by translating the water use per account (AF/Account) into a weighted average water savings per account.

 The econometric estimate of water savings includes the effect of the budget-based rates, increased customer outreach, and implemented water use efficiency measures.
-Another recent econometric study estimated customer engagement technology and associated increase in participation of water use efficiency programs to have resulted in a 4.6% reduction in a random sample controlled evaluation design.
-To avoid double counting, a water savings assumption of 11% was determined to be a reliable savings estimate solely attributable to budget-based rates and directly applied to single family accounts.
+Another recent econometric study estimated customer engagement technology and associated increase in participation of water use efficiency programs to have resulted in a 4.6% reduction in a random sample controlled evaluation design.8 To avoid double counting, a water savings assumption of 11% was determined to be a reliable savings estimate solely attributable to budget-based rates and directly applied to single family accounts.
 Multifamily accounts are typically composed of mostly indoor uses and only 40% of the level of single family savings was assumed to apply.
 The 11% water savings was also applied to irrigation accounts.
-A volumetrically weighted savings per account across these three customer classes was then obtained and is presented in the last row of the table.
+A volumetrically weighted savings per account across these three customer classes was then obtained and is presented in the last row of the table below.

-AFY/ Savings Savings Customer Type Account % AFY/Acct Notes Single Family 0.79 11% 0.09 Direct Effect of BBRS Implementation, Single Failing 0.79 1170 0.09 Reliable Est. Multi-Family 3.67 4.4% 0.16 MF mostly indoor, assume 40% of SF Ινιαιτι-Γαιτιιγ 5.07 4.4% 0.10 savings Irrigation 7.19 11% 0.79 CIII - CII not affected, Irrigation affected Weighted Use 1.09 0 11074 Weighted Average Savings (SF + MF + in AF/Account 1.09 0.11074 Irrig.) in AFY/ Acct
+Customer Type AFY/ Account Savings % Savings AFY/Acct Notes Single Family 0.79 11% 0.09 Direct Effect of BBRS Implementation, Reliable Est. Multi-Family 3.67 4.4% 0.16 MF mostly indoor, assume 40% of SF savings Irrigation 7.19 11% 0.79 CIII - CII not affected, Irrigation affected Weighted Use in AF/Account 1.09 0.11074 Weighted Average Savings (SF + MF + Irrig.) in AFY/ Acct Savings Gallons /Acct (x325851 gallons/AF)